 Isaiah 53:4 Amplified: But [in fact] He has borne our griefs,

 Jesus took our grief.
-This means we don’t have to carry it.
-We can give it all to Jesus.
+This means we do not have to carry it.
+Instead, we can give it all to Jesus.

-Because of Jesus’ sacrifice, we have the victory in everything we go through.
+Because of Jesus’ sacrifice, we have victory in everything we go through.

-It was for our gain; Jesus went through pain!
+It was for our gain; Jesus went through the pain!